Function Calling and Multimodal QA with Gemini

 Answer Questions about Images

-Let’s try something a bit different! gemini-1.5-flash
+Let’s try something a bit different! gemini-2.5-flash

-can also work with images, let’s see if we can have it answer questions about some robots π
+can also work with images, let’s see if we can have it answer questions about some robots 👇

-from haystack.dataclasses.byte_stream import ByteStream
+from haystack.dataclasses import ImageContent

-URLS = [
+urls = [

 ]

-for url in URLS
+images = [ImageContent.from_url(url) for url in urls]

 for answer in result["replies"]:

-Function Calling with gemini-pro
+Function Calling with gemini-2.5-flash

-With gemini-pro
+With gemini-2.5-flash

-, we can also start introducing function calling!
+, we can also use function calling!

-So let’s see how we can do that π
+So let’s see how we can do that 👇

 Let’s see if we can build a system that can run a get_current_weather